 Antipsychotic drugs (Quetiapine) may be harmful for people with Parkinson's by Yvette Brazier March 22, 2016

 Antipsychotic drugs that are commonly prescribed for people with Parkinson's disease may be causing additional harm, says research reported in JAMA Neurology.
-Around 1 million Americans are estimated to be living with Parkinson's, and physicians diagnose 60,000 new cases each year,… read more
+Around 1 million Americans are estimated to be living with Parkinson's, and physicians diagnose 60,000 new cases each year, according to the Parkinson's Disease Foundation… read more

 Any medication can cause side effects.
 No twio people tolerate them the same.
 It's always best to check with your doctor.
 However, here's a link with a lot of information.